cdl-geneseo/geneseo-dictionary/G/GAGG.md

 # GAGG

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : GAGG

 Created by  Unknown User (crk4), last modified by  Unknown User (rgg2) on Nov 16, 2012

 Noun Acronym for the Geneseo Area Gaming GroupSource: Dictionary of Geneseo English, Fall 2000 - Kocher36% of students surveyed knew this word, and 56% of these students had learned the word at Geneseo.(Klein, E-H, 2008)As of 2012, 27% of students surveyed know this word, 100% believe it is of local origins.(Goodwin, G-M, 2012)